-An important part of hormone care is having regular blood tests to check your hormone levels, your liver and kidney function, and your full blood count.
-If and when you start taking new medications as part of your TransPlus care, we will most likely check your blood at 1 month, 3 months, and 6 months intervals.
-Once people are stable on their hormones, blood tests are required every 6 months to 1 year.
+An important part of hormone care is having regular blood tests to check your hormone levels, your liver function, and sometimes full blood count and prolactin.
+If and when you start taking new medications as part of your TransPlus care, we will most likely check your bloods 3 months later.
+Once people are stable on their hormones, blood tests are only required once per year.

 We will start you on your medication and take responsibility for monitoring in the early stages.
 However, we will work to ensure your GP surgery feels competent and confident in carrying out your blood monitoring (and injections – if needed) in the long term.

 Not necessarily.
 We want to make sure that TransPlus is as easily accessible as possible, and we understand that many people will have been diagnosed in private services or abroad and that some may have started hormone therapy or even had some surgeries prior to being seen at TransPlus.

 If you received your gender dysphoria diagnosis from a health professional who can evidence appropriate training and experience in assessing, diagnosing and prescribing for gender dysphoria then you will not need to receive a diagnosis from TransPlus.

 Appropriate training and experience can include: